 The Trust was established by Paul C. Laus, (Paul Cayaya Laus ), a native son of Fedilisan, through his will.
 When he died in April 2006, he had not forgotten his people.
 He willed that one hundred percent of his estate be used to establish a trust for scholarships for the educational benefit of good and deserving students of Fedilisan and Tanulong ancestry.

-Paul C.Laus, the donor, had a strong history of educational pursuit and service.
+Paul C.Laus had a strong history of educational pursuit and service.
 He attended the Tanulong Mission School (later renamed St. Matthew’s School) and St. Mary’s School in the nearby central town of Sagada, founded and still maintained by the Episcopal Church.
 He was ambitious and determined in his youth to seek higher education and made a brave and bold decision to leave his home territory in 1931 to make his way to the United States.
 He succeeded in graduating from Trinity College, Hartford, Connecticut and to pursue post graduate work at the General Theological Seminary and Columbia University in New York City.
-After a varied career which spanned his service in the United States Army as a Japanese Language Officer, teacher in American Indian schools and as a social worker, he retired and lived in San Francisco., California.
+After a varied career which spanned his service in the United States Army as a Japanese Language Officer, teacher in American Indian schools and as a social worker, he retired and lived in San Francisco, California.